mrkwnzl/cyphersystem-compendium/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/mrkwnzl/cyphersystem-compendium/total?style=flat-square)
 ![License](https://img.shields.io/github/license/mrkwnzl/cyphersystem-compendium?style=flat-square)

 This is a module for use in conjunction with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
-The Cypher System Compendium expands the Cypher System game system with compendia full of useful resources.
+The Cypher System Compendium expands the Cypher System game system with compendia with pre-made items, actors, and scenes.
 The following compendia are included:

 - **Abilities**, including the Pool point cost.
 - **Ammo**.